-4. The Commission shall prepare a report on the [application,] Environmental Plans and [all other accompanying documents], if applicable, which shall be published on the Authority's website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+4. The Commission shall prepare a report on the [application,] Environmental Plans and the non-confidential parts of the Test Mining Report, if applicable, which shall be published on the Authority's website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
 The report shall include: